 DONOVAN X. RAMSEY is a journalist and emerging voice on the topics of black identity, politics and patterns of power in America.
-As one of very few black Millennial public thinkers, Donovan possess a unique and valuable perspective on some of the most salient issues of the day.
+Donovan possess a unique and valuable perspective on some of the most salient issues of the day.
 His commentary on racial identity and politics has been featured in The New York Times.
 His reporting and analysis on the topic of policing has appeared in outlets including The Atlantic, GQ, The New Republic, Gawker, and Ebony, among other outlets.
 Donovan is currently a fellow at Demos, the New York City-based public-policy think tank, where he is covering race as a factor in the 2016 presidential race, the War on Drugs and ongoing national efforts to reform the criminal legal system.

 Donald Trump and Hillary Clinton each look to extend their delegate leads when five states hold presidential nominating races on Tuesday.
 I stopped by MSNBC's Meet The Press Daily to discuss if the frontrunners can actually be stopped.